 The Disability Service (henceforward DS) was formally set up in June 2000 with the employment of a Disability Service Co-ordinator (the present Director).
 Service delivery within the DS utilises a multi-disciplinary approach, and is comprised of an experienced team of individuals who work to support the disabled student.
-They include one full time Disability Officer, three Occupational Therapists, a half time Disability Officer and half time Assistive Technology Officer, and two administrative staff all of whom seek to offer a quality support based on individual need, as identified using a needs assessment process.
+They include one full time Disability Officer, four Occupational Therapists, a half time Disability Officer and half time Assistive Technology Officer, one full time and one half time administrative staff, all of whom seek to offer a quality support based on individual need, as identified using a needs assessment process.

-DS Mission: To empower students with disabilities to achieve their potential and, in collaboration with students, engage the University community in creating an inclusive transformational environment and provide a platform for innovation and inclusion.
+DS Mission: To create an accessible, transformational, educational environment in an interdependent University community and provide a platform for innovation and inclusion.

 The Disability Service (DS) has two principle functions, firstly is to provide supports to Trinity’s disabled community (which comprises of students and staff, and indirectly; visitors) and to recommend policy and procedural changes as required.
 Secondly, DS ensure Trinity is compliant with the Disability Act 2005 and other relevant legislation and codes of practice.
 The DS has evolved and developed since the last quality review in 2005, this evolution and description of the functions is outlined below.

 The ethos of the Trinity College Dublin Disability Service is to move from a transactional model of provision - where students are passive recipients of supports - to a transformational model of resource usage, where students take an active part in planning their educational journey.

 Timeline on the development of the Disability Service in Trinity College Dublin.